Gamba: Marry Gaussian Splatting with Mamba for single view 3D reconstruction: Method

-\textbf{Training Objective.} Taking advantage of the efficient tiled rasterizer~\cite{kerbl20233d} for 3D Gaussians, Gamba is trained in an end-to-end manner with image-space reconstruction loss at both reference and novel views.
-Our final objective comprises four key terms:
+\textbf{Training Objective.} Utilizing the efficient tiled rasterizer for 3D Gaussians~\cite{kerbl20233d}, Gamba is trained end-to-end with image-space reconstruction loss across both reference and novel views.
+The training loss function is formulated as follows:

-where $\mathcal{L}_{\text{rgb}}$ is the mean square error (MSE) loss in RGB space; $\mathcal{L}_{\text{mask}}$ and $\mathcal{L}_{\text{lpips}}$ refer to the alpha mask loss and the VGG-based LPIPS loss~\cite{zhang2018unreasonable}, respectively.
-The last term, $L_{\text{dist}}$, imposes an explicit constraint on the projected 2D Gaussians, also implemented as MSE, which is only adopted during initial training as this term converges exceptionally quickly.